 Programming and Development Software for Educators

 A sound understanding of programming is a useful skill in almost any career.
 Arming your students with critical thinking skills and the confidence to tinker with code will stand them in good stead for the future.
-We have educated a huge variety of programmers and web-developers, not only for education – for example, genius team of Magento extentions developers.
+We have educated a huge variety of programmers and web-developers, not only for education – for example, genius team of Magento product designer creators.
 Here is a quick look at some of the best tools for teaching coding in the classroom.

 Programming Tools for Older Students

 Programming Tools for Younger Students

 Scratch is not a web development language, but it is a great introduction to programming for young children.
 Scratch is a free-to-use application for creating interactive stories and games.
 The program uses “building blocks” to allow learners to add simple logic and interactivity to their projects.
 Scratch projects can be converted to Flash to share with web users.